ramontayag/bitsy/README.md

 # Security

-Since we're not used to handling actual money on the server, perhaps its best to not keep it there the least amount of time possible.
-We should still make sure that our server is secure, but we can minimize the risk by moving the money out as soon as possible.
+Since we're not used to handling actual money on the server, perhaps its best to keep it there the *least amount of time possible*.
+We should still make sure that our server is secure, but we can minimize the risk by moving the money quickly.
 That's what Bitsy was originally designed to do: be a forwarder of some kind.

 # Types of Payment Depots

-The first address that is available will be the `forwarder` with specific characteristics, such as:
+The payment depot that will be available is the `forwarder` with specific characteristics, such as:

 - Ability to collect a tax on the payment (perhaps your site collects a fee), and forward the tax to the tax address
 - Send the rest to the "owner" (perhaps a merchant on your website)